 Calling all chocoholics!
 My Chocolate offers up the sweetest of hen party packages from its Manchester location and also from a luxury mobile chocolate van for even more flexibility.

 Ideal for groups of all sizes, you’ll get stuck into chocolate making and tasting in no time, perfecting your ganache and leaving with a heaving box of truffles to take home.
-There’s really nothing not to love about this particular hen activity idea.
+There’s really nothing not to love about this particular hen activity idea and it'll give the bride some great ideas for chocolate wedding favours.

 If the bride’s a lover of The Great British Bake Off, you can’t go wrong with one.
 Get your wedding party together at one of Bake With a Legend’s high quality kitchens and have a baking lesson with one of your favourite chosen Bake Off stars.
 You’ll bake something challenging yet beautiful, with recipes reflecting the specialities and talents of the star baker of your choosing.
 From there, as if decreed by Prue and Paul Hollywood themselves, you’ll have three hours to whip up your masterpiece.